LuanSilveiraSouza/learning-aws/README.md

 You don`t need to deeply know how to deal with each of these services, so this guide focus in the most important and essential services, as well as a vision more directioned to a Software Developer role.

 Even though this repository explains the cloud environment based on the AWS, at the end everything is just a aggregation of services of a specific company, so all the cloud concepts are reusable to other Cloud Providers (just with other names, but still the exactly same idea).

+## A Brief History of AWS

+Amazon was one of the pioneers in the Cloud environment.
+It started back in 2003, when the leaders of the development team at Amazon detected a big strength of the company: its infrastructure had a great potential to serve more than only Amazon operations.
+In 2006, they have launched the core blocks of AWS in the time, consisting of Simple Storage Service (S3), Elastic Compute Cloud (EC2) and Simple Queue Service (SQS).

+Each year AWS service collection increases, as so its infrastructure related to the regions around the world, being specialized in delivering content with guaranteed scalability and disponibility.
+Today, AWS is used from small companies to the big techs like Netflix and Dropbox, making more than $110 billion of revenue to Amazon.

 ## Contribution and Issues